Receptionists Vs. Administrative Assistants: What You Need to Know

 • The workload of receptionists becomes heavy during days with a large volume of visitors.
 The workload of administrative assistants becomes heavy depending on how busy the back office gets.

-Receptionists and administrative assistants seem so similar that you may be hard-pressed to figure out which one will fit your needs.
-There are some areas that receptionists are better at than administrative assistants and vice versa.
+Receptionists and administrative assistants seem so similar that you may be hard-pressed to determine which will fit your needs.
+In some areas, receptionists perform better than administrative assistants and vice versa.

 You can go around this with three possible solutions: